 Incidentally, this is one case where we could prove the hypothesis true.
 We could simply dump out all the marbles in the bag and examine each one.
 Such a procedure is called a census - look at every one.
 In most cases where induction is used a census is not feasible.

 Abduction: Inference to Best Explanation

 This is a method of reasoning that is not rigorous like Deduction.
 Suppose you have observations of an interesting occurrence.
 You are not immediately sure what explains the observations.
 You think of all the hypotheses you can that could plausibly explain the observations.
 This is a creative process, unlike deduction.
 You need to know as much as possible about the situation for this to work well.
 Given all that you know, you select the hypothesis that appears most reasonable and likely.
-You have chosen that apparent best explanation, although it might be wrong.
+You have chosen the apparent best explanation, although it might be wrong.
 There is no guarantee.
 Further checking of your explanation is usually a good idea if it is possible; you might find more information that could make you reconsider your conclusion.

 This kind of reasoning is the forte of Sherlock Holmes.
 Conan Doyle's famously hyper-observant detective notices even very tiny clues that the police inspector usually misses.
 Holmes combines these clues with the general knowledge he has built up about the case to come up with the best explanation - whodunit!
 He also explains how the crime was done.
 In a nice touch for the reader, Holmes often explains the reasoning that led him to the solution.
 It seems simple when Holmes explains it...